-The exchange constant $J$ and the effective spin $m$ are function of the ratio $t/U$.
-At half filling the exchange constant $J$ is positive and the model (\ref{QCB9}) is an effective model of itinerant antiferromagnetism.
+The exchange constant $J$ and the effective spin $m$ are functions of the ratio $t/U$.
+At half-filling the exchange constant $J$ is positive and the model (\ref{QCB9}) is an effective model of itinerant antiferromagnetism.
 The functions $m(t/U)$ and $J(t/U)/U$ are depicted in figure (\ref{m and J}).
-At half filling the density of doubly occupied states $<d^+d>$ is equal to the density of empty states $<h^+h>$.
+At half-filling the density of doubly occupied states $<d^+d>$ is equal to the density of empty states $<h^+h>$.
 Increasing the ratio $t/U$ increases the density of doubly occupied states which in turn decreases the effective spin of the system (see equation (\ref{QCB5})).